 - Get up and move.
 Take breaks from sitting at the computer or watching TV.

-"I'm not an athlete so why strength train?"
+“I’m not an athlete, so why strength train?”

 - Choose whole grains more often than refined grains.
-Whole-wheat bread and pasta, oatmeal, and brown rice have more dietary fiber than white bread, rice, and pasta.
+Whole-wheat bread and pasta, oatmeal, and brown rice have more dietary fiber than white bread, white rice, and regular pasta.
 Dietary fiber helps keep you regular.